dharmarajrdr/PesuPal/README.md

 #### 📈 Schema

-Refer the [Schema Design](https://dbdiagram.io/d/PesuPal-6708a04e97a66db9a39e2394) for a detailed overview of the database.
+Refer the [Schema Design](https://dbdiagram.io/d/PesuPal-68c7b89d841b2935a690d90c) for a detailed overview of the database.

 <br/>

 #### 🤝 Contributing

 We welcome contributions!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for more details.
+Please read our the following instructions for contribution.

 1. Fork the repository.
 2. Create your feature branch: